oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 Be sure to replace the placeholder variables with your actual Okta information.

 This file will be the base layout for all of your pages.
-This file loads `bootstrap` into all of your pages.
-It also initializes the `OktaSignIn` widget on each page.
-This way, you can access it in the javascript of your file no matter where you are.
+It loads `bootstrap` into all of your pages and also initializes the `OktaSignIn` widget on each page.
+In this way, you can access it in the JavaScript of your file no matter where you are.

 Next, add a file for `_layout_unauthenticated.11ty.js` and add the following code to it.